ubernostrum/django-registration/docs/quickstart.rst

 **registration/activation_complete.html**

 Used after successful account activation.
-This template has no context variables of its own, and should simply inform the user that their account is now active.
+This template has no context variables of its own, and should inform the user that their account is now active.

 **registration/activation_email_subject.txt**